-Fish mok is considered as the signature dish of Cambodia.
-Diced fillets of freshwater fish are cooked in coconut milk, eggs, fish sauce and palm sugar.
-After, locals will add a paste called kroeung and made from pounded spices and other ingredients such as turmeric, kaffir lime, lemongrass and shallots.
+Fish amok is considered the signature dish of Cambodia.
+Diced fillets of freshwater fish are cooked in coconut milk, eggs, fish sauce, and palm sugar.
+After, locals will add a paste called kroeung and made from pounded spices and other ingredients such as turmeric, kaffir lime, lemongrass, and shallots.

 The dish will be steamed in a banana leaf shaped into a bowl.

-This is a very popular street food of Cambodia.
+This is a very popular street food in Cambodia.
 This is actually noodle soup made from pork or beef bones and rice vermicelli.
-The broth is flavorful with fried shallots and garlic, bean sprouts, green onion and aromatic herbs.
+The broth is flavorful with fried shallots and garlic, bean sprouts, green onion, and aromatic herbs.
 This dish is served with fish or pork balls.
-You can add chili paste, half a lime and some hoisin sauce if you like to.
+You can add chili paste, half a lime, and some hoisin sauce if you like.